Parampaa/Hacking_Huawei_HG8012H_ONT/README.md

 493096        0x78628         JFFS2 filesystem, little endian
 ```

-First file seems to be used only as an identifier of the format of the second one, because if I extract the file trim1 with the "-e" modifier of binwalk, no content appears.
+First file seems to be used only as an "identifier" of the format of the second one, because if I extract the file trim1 with the "-e" modifier of binwalk, no content appears.
 Certainly we can not expect many compressed files within a file of only 12 bytes in size.
 So for the moment we ignore that identifier.

 Regarding the second file, binwalk identifies a chaos mixture of compressed files and JFFS2 file systems.
 This type of output is a clear indication that false positives are being detected.
 Let's help Binwalk a bit telling him to just try to identify JFFS2 file systems in Afile_system_trim2.bin, since I suspect that Zlib compressed files are included within the JFFS2 system itself: